 The Municipal Advisor's duties, responsibilities and fees arise solely as Municipal Advisor to the School Corporation and they have no secondary obligations or other responsibility.
+However, Umbaugh is preparing the Lease Sufficiency Report for the Bonds.
 The Municipal Advisor's fees are expected to be paid from proceeds of the Bonds.